DUBLOUR/weather-aggregation/README.md

 `./bin/cli Paris`

 **Note:** for easy launch all API keys are distributed with code.
-If you will launch the app more than 2-3 times please create your keys and change `pkg/*/config.go` files.
+If you are going to launch the app more than 2-3 times please create your keys and change `pkg/*/config.go` files.

-The possible output of the program:
+A possible output of the program:
 ```
 [./bin/cli Kyiv]
 2021/09/01 13:42:55 Set `data/log` as LogFile